isomerpages/moe-yuanchingsec/_happenings/Happenings/April.md

 ![](/images/speakers%20corner%2002.jpeg)

-We had our second Speaker's Corner Event.
+We had our second Speaker's Corner Event on 10 April 2023.
 The topic was on Sustainability in Action.
+Our students had a great time and well done to our student presenters!